Benji (1974 film): Plot

-The following morning, Dr. Chapman tells his despondent children that Benji carries diseases and forbids them from keeping him as a pet, in spite of Cindy's tearful pleas.
-Later, Riley writes a ransom note to extort money from Dr. Chapman by threatening his children, but Henry throws it on the ground, writes a new one, and orders Riley to deliver it when he gives him the signal.
+The following morning, Dr. Chapman discovers that his folks have been feeding Benji, and tells his children that Benji carries diseases and forbids them to keep him.
+Later, Riley writes a ransom note to extort money from Dr. Chapman by threatening his children, but Henry throws it on the floor, writes a new one, and orders Riley to deliver it when he gives him the signal.
 Meanwhile, Mitch surprises Henry and Linda by actually kidnapping the Chapman children.
 Benji races to the Chapman home to alert the humans but is shooed out by Mary, not understanding his message.
-Benji returns to steal the ransom note, hoping that by doing that, he'll make the police follow him to the source of trouble, but he is stopped, and the note is taken from him.
-Benji is at a loss at what to do next.
-He then follows Officer Tuttle into the police station, but gets locked in.
-When he barks through an intercom, he is released by a passing policeman.
+Benji returns to his home to steal the ransom note, hoping that by doing that, he'll make the police follow him to the source of trouble, but he is stopped, and the note is taken from him.
+Benji then follows Officer Tuttle into the police station but gets locked in.
+When he barks through an intercom, he is released by a passing police officer.

 Returning to the crime scene, he snatches Riley's first ransom note and is grabbed by Mitch.
-Tiffany rushes out and bites him and gets a vicious kick in return; she is not killed, but her leg is sore and bruised.
+Tiffany rushes out and bites him and gets a vicious kick in return.
 Benji runs home, where he finds that Linda has preceded him in an attempt to cut off his efforts.
 She snatches the note from Benji and puts it in her purse.
 He growls and barks, and Mary berates him and carries him away, but he bites her and lunges at Linda, causing the note to fall out.
 Mary reads it and rushes it to Dr. Chapman, who demands to know where his children are, and Linda breaks down in tears.
-Benji leads the police, the FBI, Dr. Chapman, and Mary back to the hideout.
+Benji leads the police, the FBI, Dr. Chapman, and Mary to the hideout.
 Meanwhile, the kidnappers are concerned that Linda has not returned, and Henry and Riley argue that they should leave.
-As they walk outside, however, the police hold them at gunpoint and the children are reunited with their father and Mary.
+As they walk outside, however, the police hold them at gunpoint and the children reunite with their father and Mary.
 Their father is so proud of the dogs that he says they can stay with them permanently, much to their and the children's delight.